Definition of Budgeting for Business

-Capital budget.
-Capital budgeting creates a plan for the large expenses in a business firm.
-Capital budgeting illustrates the fixed assets that the firm predicts it needs to invest in, such as new buildings or expensive equipment.
+Capital budgets plan for a companies large expenses, typically highlighting the fixed assets a firm expects to invest in, including manufacturing facilities, commercial real estate, and expensive equipment.
 It is the process of budgeting or estimating the costs to obtain, expand, and replace fixed assets.

-Cash flow budget.
-The cash flow budget shows expected cash inflows (receipts or sources) and cash outflows (expenses or uses).
+Cash flow budgets show expected cash inflows (receipts or sources) and cash outflows (expenses or uses).
 The cash flow budget shows whether the company will have enough cash to continue meeting its monthly expenses over the budgeted time period.
-If not, the cash flow budget can reveal when to borrow and how much, if you don't have enough money to meet expenses.
+This is vital data, because if a cash flow budget shows a cash deficit, companies can responsibly develop borrowing plans and payback schedule, in order to remain operational, during difficult times.